 For those who are new to investing, mutual funds can be a great start for you to grow your money and net worth.

 9. Syndicated Mortgages

 Syndicated mortgages are real estate-secured loans that are owned by numerous parties.
 For instance, a group of 15 people gives $50,000 each and creates a $750,000 loan.
 As for the other mortgage loans, the one who lends will profit from fees and interest payments.

 Mortgage syndicates are different from Mortgage investment corporations and other mortgage funds.
 They are businesses that investors own shares in and invest in individual loans.

-They are often run by administrators, who make the informed decision on behalf of the group.
-Voting powers of investors rely on how much capital they provide to the deal.
+They are often run by administrators, who make informed decisions on behalf of the group.
+The voting powers of investors rely on how much capital they provide to the deal.

 10. Exchange-Traded Funds (ETFs)

-They are very much alike to mutual funds and with that they are often considered as a group of shares or other assets that hold together.
-The difference between the two is that mutual funds are more actively managed, while the exchange-traded funds are inactively managed.
+They are very much like mutual funds, and with that, they are often considered as a group of shares or other assets that hold together.
+The difference between the two is that mutual funds are more actively managed, while exchange-traded funds are inactively managed.

 Exchange-traded funds (ETFs) are more likely to have small fees making it a perfect deal to make your money work for you.

 Peer to Peer lending (P2P) has developed in search of large bank withdrawals from unsecured business loans.
 Peer-to-peer lending firms bind retail lenders with borrowers online.